 Rachael started her career in Parliament before moving to the voluntary sector, working for national disability charities.
 She played a key role in shaping the Disability Discrimination Act 2005 and has researched and published influential reports and has contributed to numerous government consultations on disability issues.

 Every Child Should

-Cultural Inclusion is support by Anita Kerwin-Nye and Matt Overd founders of Every Child Should - a campaign to ensure all children can access a rich and rounded set of experiences by the time they are 18.
-Every Child Should promotes the skills and resources young adults need to navigate life and on how we ensure these reach the half of a million children in the UK likely to need them the most.
+Cultural Inclusion is supported by Anita Kerwin-Nye and Matt Overd, founders of Every Child Should - a campaign to ensure all children can access a rich and rounded set of experiences by the time they are 18.
+Every Child Should promotes the skills and resources young adults need to navigate life and to ensure these reach the half of a million children in the UK likely to need them the most.